Senior Network Administrator in Camarillo CA

 I’m a California native.
 I grew up in the San Gabriel Valley in the sixties with a brother and four sisters.
 I’m the youngest in my family.
 Dad worked in retail grocery stores and mother taught in local elementary schools there.
 I played drums in the band during my school years.
 I graduated from Covina High School in 1974 and received a vocational training certificate in computer programming the same year.
 I later earned an Associate degree from the California Community College system (Mt SAC) and began my career in computer programming, sales and support.

-I have been working with computer technology for over thirty years.
+I have been working with computer technology for over forty years.
 I started as a programmer on the larger computers and then embraced personal computers when they came out.
 I worked in retail computer sales, then software distribution and later became a certified network engineer.
 My specialty is Microsoft systems in the Small and Medium Business market.
-I am currently the IT Director for a private corporate jet management company located at the Burbank Bob Hope airport.
+I am currently a senior network administrator with a 5G telecom manufacturer.
 With modern technology, I am able to do a large part of my job working from home.

 I am married with one adult son.
-Until recently, I was very active in my local community church.
+I am active in my local community church.
 I spent two years in Central America as a missionary.
-I enjoy reading, research, writing, correspondence and have a special interest in changing natural events.
-You can find me online every day on various internet communities and blogs, especially on religious blogs.
+I enjoy reading, research, writing, correspondence and have a special interest in natural events related to space and weather.
+You can find me online every day on various internet communities and blogs.
 I am a blogger and write about issues that confront Mormonism.
 My faith in Christ is a big influence in my life.

 My philosophy of life is centered on the idea of divine revelation as a source of knowledge.
 Yet I am a rationalist in that I embrace reasoning as an important part of deciding truth.
 But I am also an empiricist because I believe the same steps I take to obtain knowledge can be followed by others and should produce the same or similar results.
 I am not a skeptic.
 I am convinced that true knowledge is not only possible but is our divine right.
 I am not an existentialist.
 I do not believe that truth is subjective.
 I am a pragmatist.
 I look for truth in shared human experience